Apply to Stay

 - Intensive case management & weekly house meetings

-- On-site recovery programming, therapy, recovery meetings, life skills support, and additional resources provided by community partners.
+- On-site recovery programming, therapy, recovery meetings, life skills support, and resources from community partners

-- Must have at least 30 days of sobriety (or 28 days if discharged from a structured recovery center) to foster a stable, recovery-focused community.
+- A supportive, sober environment for those with 30+ days of sobriety (or 28 days if recently discharged from a structured recovery center)

-If you are in need of basic essentials, we have donated clothing, shoes, and toiletries (such as toothpaste, deodorant, shampoo, and laundry supplies) available—just let a staff member know upon your arrival.
+Residents who need essentials such as clothing, shoes, or toiletries (toothpaste, deodorant, shampoo, laundry supplies) may access donated items—just let a staff member know upon arrival.

 The Beacon Village